ducktown/duckietown.org/classes/2017/17-Montreal/index.md

 ## Anyone else that wants to help

 We have many needs from small to large.
 Whatever your expertise, it is likely that we can use your help.
 Not least of all would other students who want to act as teaching assistants (I might be able to pay you).
-Please [contact me asap][lpaull]
+Please [contact me asap][lpaull].

-# What makes this a special class {#special}
+# What makes this a special class? {#special}

 This class is unique in many ways.

 ## Class philosophy

-The best engineers are the ones who have solid theoretical foundations, as well as practical experience in the domain of intereset.
+The best engineers are the ones who have solid theoretical foundations, as well as practical experience in the domain of interest.

-In autonomous robotics, it is important to get the "feeling" of what actually makes a robot work---how the success or failure depends on subtle interaction between many hardware and software components.
+In autonomous robotics, it is important to get the "feeling" of what actually makes a robot work, how the success or failure depends on subtle interaction between many hardware and software components.

-To obtain enlightenment, it is necessary to study a complete system like Duckietown --- the materials might be cheap, the appearance might be playful, but the complexity of behaviors and representations is comparable to those of deployed robotic systems.
+To obtain enlightenment, it is necessary to study a complete system like Duckietown.
+The materials might be cheap, the appearance might be playful, but the complexity of behaviors and representations is comparable to those of deployed robotic systems.